alaurenson/Shantou-2018/Project/readme.md

+# The Final Project

+We're going to do some analysis on 3 assembled datasets

+Your species are Amphidinium klebsii, Tetraselmis suecica, and Gyrodinium instriatum.
+Thanks Mario for the first two!

+I have already done the following steps:

+1. Trim/QC
+2. Assembly
+3. TransDecoder (to predict open reading frames)
+4. OrthoFinder (to identify Orthologues between the three species)

+I'll provide everything you need, and I want each team to do the following:

+1. Take an orthogroup and identify the genes involved using blastp
+2. Research their set of genes and come up with a detailed description of the pathway(s) involved - how do these pertain to the actual physiology of the organism?
+3. Do a multiple sequence alignment of their genes, and produce a gene tree.
+4. **If there's time**, I may add an additional section to examine expression data - how much were these genes expressed?

+Please ask me for help if you get stuck, that's why I'm here!

 ## Use OrthoFinder output to select an Orthogroup

 1. I will provide each team with an "Orthogroup" file (which was the result of using OrthoFinder to detect orthologous sequence in the three species)